Milk products from third countries

 2. Production standards

-In order to be able to meet these requirements, the raw milk or dairy products must have been produced in accordance with the conditions laid down in:
+In order to be able to meet these requirements, the raw milk, dairy products, colostrum and colostrum based products must have been produced in accordance with the conditions laid down in:

 - Council Directive 2002/99/EC laying down the animal health rules governing the production, processing, distribution and introduction of products of animal origin for human consumption;